 Key Drivers for the growth of the Cement Sector:

-i) Government’s focus towards infrastructure development such as rural development, construction sector, etc.
+i) Government’s focus is towards infrastructure development such as rural development, construction sector, etc.

 ii) Increasing purchasing power in rural areas and urbanization as well.

-iii) Current as well as upcoming projects of Governments like Highways, etc.
+iii) Current and upcoming projects of Governments like Highways, etc.

 iv) High-Entry Barrier